Tips & Tricks - Groovy Conditions in the Process

-In the "Processes" module, conditions can be controlled with Groovy and thus also react to request values, among other things.
-In the example application, which you can download here from Intrexx version 12.0.0 and import as usual with the included process, a release should be triggered by clicking on a button and the data record should be saved.
-Another button, the "Cancel release" button, removes the release and also saves the data record.
+In the "Processes" module, conditions can be controlled using Groovy, allowing the system to respond to request values, among other things.
+In the sample application—which you can download here starting with Intrexx version 12.0.0 and import as usual using the process included with it—clicking a button triggers a release and saves the data record.
+Another button, the "Unlock" button, removes the lock and also saves the record.

-The included process is deactivated during import.
-To test the sample application, activate the process after the import.
+The included process is disabled during import.
+To test the sample application, activate the process after importing it.

-In the example application, the "Release" button is configured with the "Save" action and the "rq_action" parameter. "rq_action" is given the static value "release".
+In the sample application, the "Share" button is configured with the "Save" action and the "rq_action" parameter. "rq_action" is set to the static value "release".

-The "Cancel release" button is also configured with the "Save" action and the "rq_action" parameter. rq_action is given the static value "notReleased".
+The "Unlock" button is also configured using the "Save" action and the "rq_action" parameter. rq_action is assigned the static value "notReleased" here.

-In the process, the data group event handler reacts to the insertion or modification of the data set.
+During the process, the data group event handler responds to the insertion or modification of the record.

 if (g_request.containsKey('rq_action'))